-Alphasense Released a New Product: Printing Ink for Quick PCB Prototyping
+Alphasense Released a New Product: Quick PCB Prototyping Machine and Printing Ink

 AlphaSense released a new printing ink for quick PCB prototyping.
 Such an ink was derived from our years of experience with 3D printing and quick and broad-band sensitive photopolymer formulation.
 With the new ink, a circuit pattern can be successfully transferred within few seconds!
 Such an ink can dramatically reduce the time and cost for electrical engineers and hobbyists for PCB prototyping.